White people in the Bahamas

-White Bahamians are Bahamian citizens of European ancestry, most of whom trace their ancestry back to England, Scotland and Ireland.
+White Bahamians are Bahamian citizens of European ancestry, most of whom trace their ancestry back to the British Isles.
 Bahamians of European descent are sometimes called "Conchs", a term that is also applied to people of White Bahamian descent in Florida.
-White Bahamians were a majority in the 18th century, but now constitute less than 5% of the Bahamian population.
-White Bahamians are largely concentrated in Eleuthera, the Abaco Islands, Long Island, and New Providence.
+White Bahamians were a majority in the 18th century, but as of 1991, constituted less than 10% of the Bahamian population.

 History

-Chritopher Columbus's first landfall in the Americas was in the Bahamas, but after the Spanish had removed all of the native Lucayans from the archipelago by 1520, they showed little interest in the islands.
+Christopher Columbus's first landfall in the Americas was in the Bahamas, but after the Spanish had removed all of the native Lucayans from the archipelago by 1520, they showed little interest in the islands.
 A group of religious dissidents from Bermuda who settled on Eleuthera in 1648 consisted primarily of people of European descent, but included a few slaves of African descent.
 Later migrants from Bermuda to Eleuthera also consisted primarily of white people, but included a few free and enslaved black people.
 Starting in 1666, immigrants, again primarily white, from Bermuda, Jamaica, and elsewhere began settling on New Providence and other islands in the Bahamas.

 By 1783 blacks outnumbered whites in the Bahamas.
 The Bahamas remained loyal to Britain during the American Revolutionary War.
 During and after the war, approximately 1,600 white Loyalist refugees, many with slaves of African descent, settled in the Bahamas.
 A survey in 1783 found 1,380 taxable persons, presumably adult males, in the islands.
 About two-thirds of those taxable persons were black, primarily slaves.
 In 1788, the number of white male heads of families had increased by a little over one-half, while the number of slaves had almost tripled.

-Black Bahamian slaves were emancipated in 1834, but white Bahamians remained an economic and social elite in the Bahamas.
-No new land was provided to emancipated slaves and Black Bahamians were denied equal political rights and access to education.
-Many Black Bahamians lived in conditions of quasi-slavery, working for wealthy white Bahamians.

 After World War II, greater accessibility to the US mainland led to the rapid growth of industry.
 The minority white population benefited most from this new-found prosperity, as they controlled the government and economy.
 White Bahamians owned many successful hotels, restaurants, and stores at a time when American money was flowing into the economy and causing the construction of numerous new hotels and other establishments.

 In 1966, White Bahamians constituted approximately 11.5% of the population of the Bahamas.
-Though the number of White Bahamians has not decreased since this time, the proportion of White Bahamians within the population of the Bahamas has decreased due to the higher birth rate of Afro-Bahamians, the largest ethnic group in the country.